ted-tanner/entries-backend/Readme.md

   - Reactions to said comments
 * As an optimization, Daos shouldn't use `Rc<RefCell<DbConnection>>`.
 They should just pass `mut` pointers (which is safe because the Dao will only ever access one at a time).
 * Validation for `budgetapp_utils::password_hasher::HashParams` (e.g. make sure `hash_mem_size_kib` is at least 128 and is a power of 2)
+* Use lifetimes to reduce they copying of strings (e.g. TokenPair, TokenClaims, perhaps some of the OutputX structs, etc)
 * Budget user get request logic should be handled in a query to eliminate multiple queries
 * Create mock in Dao to test DB stuff in budgetapp-utils
 * Replace lazy_static with OnceCell